danielegrattarola/spektral/README.md

 just getting started, then you may want to [install the GPU version of Tensorflow](https://www.tensorflow.org/install/) before installing Spektral.

-Also note that some experimental features of Spektral may depend explicitly on TensorFlow, although this dependency will be kept to a minimum.
+Also note that some features of Spektral may depend explicitly on TensorFlow, although this dependency will be kept to a minimum.

 ## Contributing
 Spektral is an open source project available [on Github](https://github.com/danielegrattarola/spektral),